How can a water softener help in your home?

-Christopher Plumbing Services recommends installing a water softener because the mains water supply in Basingstoke and the southeast of England is hard.
-This causes many problems.
-Softened water gives visible benefits around the home, it improves the efficiency of the boiler and central heating system and helps the flow of hot water - and can save you money!
+We recommend installing a water softener because the mains water supply in the Basingstoke area is hard and this causes many problems.
+Softened water gives visible benefits around the home and can help reduce household running costs.

 Hard water and limescale problems

-The hard water supply causes limescale build-up in the hot water system and pipes, unsightly scum and scale deposits in the kitchen and bathroom, skin problems, wasted energy and higher household running costs and fuel bills.
+We can see the effects of hard water as it causes limescale build-up in the hot water pipes, taps and shower heads, it leaves unsightly scum and scale in the kitchen and bathroom and it can cause skin problems.

 - Clean and shiny taps, showerheads, baths, basins, showers and kettles;